Monday 2 September 2024

 In conclusion,

-Everything seems to have been done using all the bicycle design rules to make the bicycle stable and least difficult to ride, despite its light and flimsiness.
+Everything seems to have been done using all the bicycle design rules to make the bicycle stable and least difficult to ride, despite its light and flimsy.
 That is, it is not as bad as expected, but the bike gives a reasonable low-speed ride.
 I am sure that the bicycle would be bent by hitting a pothole and the cyclist injured that is the risk with using such a bike, but in mitigation that is obvious.
 Folding bicycles are not suitable for learning to ride a bike.

 The bike is fiddly to fold and unfold.
 It helps to measure the saddle height against myself, so I can pull it out to about the right height.
 The bike is okay without lowering the seat on a bus.